Get Stuff We Love

 Sometimes my lashes, with the help of the fibers, brush against my brows.
 I never get that kind of length with a normal mascara.
 While many reviews mention the fibers falling off or being messy, mine stay on pretty well throughout an eight-hour day.
 As a precaution, every hour or so, I run my fingers above my eyelids and below my eyes to pick up any stray fibers.

 Not perfect, but pretty (literally) close

-This mascara don't look perfectly curled and uniform like the fake lashes my friend Jenni wears.
-But, my mascara doesn't need to bring all the boys to the yard.
+This mascara doesn't look perfectly curled and uniform like the fake lashes my friend Jenni wears.
+But my mascara doesn't need to bring all the boys to the yard.
 I just want it to bring back the look I rocked as an 8-year-old with full eyelashes.
 I haven't been able to achieve the look with drugstore mascaras.
 Fortunately, though, I've discovered the magic of 3D Fiber Lash Mascara by Mia Adora.
 If you need me, I'll be in the bathroom with a wand in my hand.

 - 8 brand-new beauty products you should try this year